yingyil06/aspect/cookbooks/kinematically_driven_subduction_2d/doc/kinematically_driven_subduction_2d.md

  ASPECT Case2b diagnostic quantities
 ```

-The root mean square velocity over the whole domain is overall higher than the previous cases(see {numref}`fig:QQ_case2b_diagnostics`).This is due to higher velocities in the
+The RMS velocity over the whole domain is overall higher than the previous cases(see {numref}`fig:QQ_case2b_diagnostics`).This is due to higher sub-lithospheric velocities on the
 left side of the domain where a second convection cell forms (see {numref}`fig:QQ_case2b_velocity_evolution`)

 ```{figure-md} fig:QQ_case2b_velocity_evolution